Daniel Kitson: Film and television

 Kitson appeared in an episode of That Peter Kay Thing, "The Arena", and as Spencer in Peter Kay's Phoenix Nights.
 He also played a bus driver in the 2001 film Dog Eat Dog.

 In 2007, clips of Daniel Kitson's stand-up were shown on the one-off Channel 4 show 100 Greatest Stand-Ups where he came 27th.
 In an updated version of the poll in 2010, he was voted 23rd.
 Chris Addison commented that 'Kitson is the finest comedian of his generation'.
 Stewart Lee also commented, after seeing a stand-up set by Kitson, that he saw stand-up 'about as good as it could get'.

 Whilst in his teens, he appeared as a contestant on the ITV quiz show Blockbusters.

 Kitson voices an "alley rat" in the pilot episode of the Kristen Schaal and Kurt Braunohler comedy Penelope: Princess of Pets which was aired in 2010 by Channel 4.

+In late October 2024, Kitson made a guest appearance as himself in Series 18 of Taskmaster, being phoned up by one of the contestants.